How to Find the Best Places to Visit for a Road Trip in Croatia

 Brac is closer to Split for beaches and restaurants.

-And to get an idea of day trips available, you can search and book online with Viator.
+To get an idea of the available day trips, you can search and book online with Viator.

 If you are travelling from Split to Dubrovnik, it’s definitely worth a stop.

 There is no other view so spectacular as arriving into Dubrovnik from the hillside.
-Seeing the picturesque seaside old town is an amazing view.
+The picturesque seaside old town offers an amazing view.

 Dubrovnik is a well-known destination for Game of Thrones fans wanting to see the locations where the action was filmed.
 For us, it was to walk yet another medieval city wall.

-Dubrovnik’s city wall is best walked early when the ticket office opens at 8 am so as to avoid the crowds.
+To avoid the crowds, Dubrovnik’s city wall is best walked early, when the ticket office opens at 8 a.m.

-While we waited, we wandered the cobblestoned streets in the old city visiting the various famous buildings.
+While waiting, we wandered the old city’s cobblestone streets, visiting the famous buildings.
 You can also take the cable car up to Srd Hill for views over Dubrovnik, or if the queue is too long, there is a pathway to walk.

 Here is the website for prices and times ⇒ Dubrovnik Cable Car.